 Cloud Vulnerability DB

-CVE-2025-48935 affects Deno, a JavaScript, TypeScript, and WebAssembly runtime.
-The vulnerability was discovered in version 2.2.0 and affects all versions prior to 2.2.5.
-The issue was disclosed on June 4, 2025, and allows attackers to bypass Deno's permission read/write db permission check using the ATTACH DATABASE
+Deno, a JavaScript, TypeScript, and WebAssembly runtime, was found to contain a security vulnerability (CVE-2025-48935) that affects versions 2.2.0 through versions prior to 2.2.5.
+The vulnerability was disclosed on June 4, 2025, and allows attackers to bypass Deno's permission read/write db permission check using the ATTACH DATABASE statement (GitHub Advisory, NVD).

 The vulnerability allows attackers to bypass Deno's security permissions system, specifically the read/write database permissions.
-This could enable unauthorized access to or modification of database files that should be restricted by the permission system (GitHub Advisory).
+This could enable unauthorized access to or modification of database files that should be restricted by the permission system (Wiz).

 Source: This report was generated using AI